Gaptixa/Gaptixa/README.md

 ## 🔮 About Me

 Hello World!
-I am a Undergraduate information System Student at University of Brawijaya, I am a person who never gives up and always thinks of solutions to solve various problems elegantly and efficiently.
-I am committed to always learning and developing myself so that I can continue to compete and achieve better results.
-I will always try to make your dreams come true by becoming an elegant program code that exceeds your expectations.
+I am a Bachelor of Information Systems student at Brawijaya University, I am a person who never gives up and always thinks of solutions to solve various problems elegantly and efficiently.
+I am committed to always learning and developing myself in order to continue to compete and achieve better results.
+I will always try to make your dreams come true by creating elegant program codes that exceed your expectations.

 ## 🚀 Skills & Technologies